Should we translate for the world, the languages of the world, or the church?

 In 1 Timothy 4:13, Paul reminds Timothy that he is to read the Scriptures aloud to his congregation, preach to them, and teach them.
 Timothy was, in short, to devote himself to the ministry of the Word.

 The importance of the ministry of the Word is highlighted in Acts 6:1-7.
 In the early days of the church in Jerusalem, the apostles had to resolve a complaint about the daily distribution of food to the widows.
-They decided that seven men should oversee the distribution but insisted that they couldn’t do it themselves.
+They decided that seven men would oversee the distribution but insisted that they couldn’t do it themselves.
 The apostles noted twice that they had to devote themselves to the ministry of the Word.

 For a group of believers to live in obedience to the Scriptures and for their leaders to follow the example of the apostles, they must have the Scriptures in a language they understand.